jsimonetti/tlstun/README.md

     -log        Show logging
     -ip         Ip address to listen on
     -port       Local port to bind to
-    -timeout    Timeout for reading from the websockets (defaults to 10 seconds, set to whatever your application needs) (SSH can send keepalive packets, so configure that instead of incresing the websocket timeout)
     -regpass    Password to use when registering clients.
 Only needed during client registering.
 ```